Clover Mite Diet

 Clover mites are not blood-feeders but feed on plants getting their nutrition by sucking sap and plant juices from various plants, including grasses, clover, trees, shrubs, and other common lawn plants.
 High numbers of clover mites are often associated with maintained and well-fertilized lawns.

 Clover mites build up very large populations around structures surrounded with lush, well-fertilized lawns and thick shrubbery.
 Populations of the insects are at their peak in the spring and early fall when plants are thriving.
 They often move into buildings in tremendous numbers in the autumn when vegetation begins to die.
 Clover mites can become a nuisance in multi-story buildings if living on rooftops and patios where mold or mildew provide sources of food.

 They get into houses through cracks around windows and doors, especially on the south and west side of buildings.
 Because of their small size, even the tiniest of gaps may provide entry.
 The pests can also climb home siding to come inside through openings into attics and upper levels.
 The mites tend to invade homes and indoor facilities if host plants are dried up or cut off.
 Once inside, they move upward as the sun warms the surface above them or move to a warm surface until they find a protected area.
 If the new surface becomes too hot or cold, the mites roam in search of a new, more favorable location.

-Clover mites reproduce by parthenogenesis, which means females are able to reproduce without being fertilized by males.
-In fact, their population is composed entirely of females.
-They lay approximately 70 tiny, reddish eggs in late fall, which will overwinter in a dry, protected location such as sidewalk cracks, walls of buildings and logs.
+Clover mites reproduce by parthenogenesis, which means females can reproduce without being fertilized by males.
+Their population is composed entirely of females.
+They lay approximately 70 tiny, reddish eggs in late fall, which will overwinter in a dry, protected location such as sidewalk cracks, walls of buildings, and logs.
 Eggs hatch the following spring when temperatures are between 40-70 degrees.